voodoo12345/credits-docs/source/blockchain.rst

 Applying transactions
 ^^^^^^^^^^^^^^^^^^^^^

-Applying transactions means to execute a transaction's transform against the current global state and get the next global state.
+Applying a transaction means to execute the :ref:`Transform <transform>` contained inside transaction against the current global state and get the next global state.
 Consider same global state as above:

 .. code-block:: json